JoinUs4Health/Organisation/technical/platform/pages/terms-of-use_en.md

 - conspiracy narratives or other reactionary myths supporting or leading to the above-mentioned (and/or similar) behaviour

 Actions intended to damage these no-tolerance policies may lead to immediate account suspension.
 Content that is illegal in Germany will be deleted and may lead to immediate account suspension.
+The provider expressly distances itself from such content and reserves the right to prosecute.

-Furthermore, we do not post contents, which do not comply with the data privacy, data protection and legal regulations.
+Furthermore, no content will be posted that does not comply with the privacy policy.
+Specifically, this means that personal information about you may only be contained in your profile.
+You should not disclose any personal data about yourself or others in project data.
+If you exercise your right to object and delete as part of exercising your data subject rights, we will delete your personal data in compliance with the GDPR, in particular your profile data.
+In the case of project data, deletion may not be possible because, in addition to the GDPR, scientific principles and statutory legal bases must be observed here and, above all, the resilience of the project data must be ensured.
+This also includes that the research purpose must not be jeopardized by a deletion.
+Therefore, we ask you not to disclose any personal/individual data within the scope of the projects.

 # Using other peoples work
 Do not upload or use any work you do not own, and you have no license for, also do not use images directly from any search engine.